Setting the record straight on Barclays’ climate position

 Reaching net zero means finding low-carbon ways of doing necessary activities – including electricity generation, transport and heating.

 To reduce reliance on oil and gas, the world needs to accelerate and scale the supply and capacity of renewables and low-carbon climate tech solutions.
-The Climate Policy Initiative estimates that this requires at least $4.3trn of climate finance a year by 2030³.
+The Climate Policy Initiative estimates that this requires $7.4trillion of climate finance annually through 20301.

 Barclays is committed to help finance the energy transition and to help do this, we set a target to facilitate $1trn of Sustainable and Transition Financing between 2023 and the end of 2030.